OpenTOSCA/opentosca-vintner/docs/docs/queries4tosca/getting-started.md

     SELECT ."
 ```

 You can return specific elements by specifying their path.
-Note that "topology_template" can be omitted at the start.
+Note that `topology_template` can be omitted at the start.
 The following command returns the contents of the `localhost` node.

 ```shell linenums="1"